“You want to account for everything you spend and always keep your receipts son!”

 Note.
-Like my Net Worth piece, the subject matter of this blog post is not new.
+Like my Compounding Interest and Net Worth pieces, the subject matter of this blog post is not new.
 It has been known for years by those who’ve learned about it in their families, learned about its concepts in business school, or who have discovered it on their own.
 It’s a discussion from my personal perspective which I think is worth visiting.
-Also, while this is a ‘money’ topic, I’m discussing it from a ‘scholarly’ perspective.
-I’m not rendering financial advice where I’m telling readers what they should do.
 In the spirit of the first principle of my blog, Creating Ecosystems of Success, I’m simply introducing a concept and discussing why it’s important for the lay person, so they can make their own life choices.

 * * *